 Tenderloin of Beef with Cognac Dijon Sauce

-- 1 pound tenderloin of beef preferably center cut, trimmed of all silverskin, close to room temperature
+- 1 pound beef tenderloin preferably center cut, trimmed of all silverskin, close to room temperature

 - 1/2 teaspoon Kosher or sea salt

 - 1/2 - 1 teaspoon Granulated garlic